What counts as knife crime

-In Somerset, most knife crime is committed by 18 to 24 year olds – but with the largest increase in the rate amongst those aged 10 to 17 years.
+In Somerset, most knife crime is committed by 18 to 24-year-olds, but with the largest increase in the rate amongst those aged 10 to 17 years.

-Violence Reduction Unit strategy on tackling weapon possession offences among young people
+Weapon possession offences among young people

-Tackling weapons possession offences among young people continues to be the focus for the Violence Reduction Unit (VRU).
 As the report ‘Social Media and experiences of cultural norms, violence and exploitation in Somerset, Insights Report May 2021’ shows, the main reason young people reported carrying weapons is for protection and out of fear for their safety, not to intentionally incite violence.

-There has been an increase in young females involved, including a 48.1% increase in the 10 to 19 year old age group and a 38% increase in the 30 to 39 year old age group.
+There has been an increase in young females involved, including a 48.1% increase in the 10 to 19-year-old age group and a 38% increase in the 30 to 39-year-old age group.

 Social Media and experiences of cultural norms, violence and exploitation in Somerset – Insights Report May 2021